The first step to making cheese is inoculating milk with culture, then setting the curd with rennet. Here’s a step-by-step breakdown of this process.

 Once the milk is at the right temperature, stir in the bacterial culture and maintain the temperature.
 As long as the milk is at the right temperature, the lactic bacteria will break down the lactose and acidify the milk.
 This is important because each type of cheese has its own level of acidification.

 Cheese producers test the acidity levels, however, that sort of precision isn’t necessary for homemade cheese.
 To achieve the right level of acidification:

 - Maintain the correct temperature for the right amount of time

-I maintain the temperature of my milk using my Brød & Taylor Bread Proofer & Yogurt Maker (affiliate link.)
+I maintain the temperature of my milk using my Brød & Taylor Bread Proofer & Yogurt Maker.
 Milk can also be kept warm by nesting the pot in a basin of warm water and maintaining the temperature by adding boiling water to the basin.
 See cheesemaking equipment for more information.

 3. Set the curd and condition the milk

-If you are using goats milk, sheep milk or pasteurized cow milk, then you need to condition the milk with calcium chloride.
-Mix 1/4 tsp of liquid calcium chloride into 1/4 cup of chlorine free water per gallon of milk.
-Thoroughly stir the calcium chloride into the milk about 5 minutes before you add the rennet.
+If you are using goat milk, sheep milk, or pasteurized cow milk, then you need to condition the milk with calcium chloride.

-Continue to maintain the temperature of the milk, without stirring, while the rennet curds the milk.
+- Continue to maintain the temperature of the milk, without stirring, so the rennet can set the curd.
 This usually takes about 30 minutes.

 For more information on testing the curd and preparing it for making cheese see preparing cheese curd.